The Huntingdonshire Philharmonic Society, affectionately known as Hunts Phil, performs five or six concerts each year.

 Hinchingbrooke Performing Arts Centre

-Tickets will be available one month in advance from Margaret Stokes (01480 861591 or firstname.lastname@example.org) and on the door.
+Tickets will be available in September to purchase online via this website.
 Price: £14 for raked seating and row L, £12 for all other seats on the flat (students half price).
+Tickets may also be purchased by phone, and a limited number of tickets will be available on the door.
+Please check back in September for further details.